Marc Pfertzel

-Career
+Playing career

 France

 Born in Mulhouse, Pfertzel started his career in the youth team of his local club FC Mulhouse in Alsace.

-In 2001–02, Pfertzel moved to Ligue 1 club ES Troyes AC, but played onlyfor the reserve team.
+In 2001–02, Pfertzel moved to Ligue 1 club Troyes, but played only for the reserve team.
 So he decided to leave the club after only one season and moved Championnat National club FC Sète 34.
 In the 2002–03 season, he played 36 matches for the club from Southern France.

 Livorno

 Again he stayed only for one season at a club.
-In July 2003, Pfertzel moved to Italian Serie B club AS Livorno.
+In July 2003, Pfertzel moved to Italian Serie B club Livorno.
 The club was promoted in his first season into the Serie A and Pfertzel played 84 matches in that league.
-The highlight of his AS Livorno period was the qualification to the UEFA Cup in the 2006–07 season.
-Since Juventus F.C., S.S.
-Lazio and ACF Fiorentina were punished because of the 2006 Serie A scandal, Livorno climbed from the ninth to the sixth spot and was allowed to play in the 2006–07 UEFA Cup.
-Livorno did quite well and was eliminated in the round of the last 32 by later finalist Espanyol Barcelona.
+The highlight of his Livorno period was the qualification to the UEFA Cup in the 2006–07 season.
+Since Juventus, Lazio and Fiorentina were punished because of the 2006 Serie A scandal, Livorno climbed from the ninth to the sixth spot and was allowed to play in the 2006–07 UEFA Cup.
+Livorno did quite well and was eliminated in the round of the last 32 by later finalist Espanyol.